Oslo-Nye-Fagskole/react-rapide/backend/FRAME_CART_SYSTEM.md

-  animalId INTEGER NOT NULL,           -- Links to animals table frameSpecId TEXT NOT NULL,           -- Links to frameSpecifications table frameMaterialId TEXT NOT NULL,       -- Links to frameMaterials table withMat BOOLEAN NOT NULL DEFAULT 1,  -- Mat option quantity INTEGER NOT NULL DEFAULT 1, -- Quantity of this exact configuration unitPrice REAL NOT NULL,            -- Calculated price per unit totalPrice REAL NOT NULL,           -- unitPrice * quantity
+  animalId INTEGER NOT NULL,           -- Links to animals table frameSpecId TEXT NOT NULL,           -- Links to frameSpecifications table frameMaterialId TEXT NOT NULL,       -- Links to frameMaterials table withMat INTEGER NOT NULL DEFAULT 1,  -- Mat option (1=with mat, 0=without mat) quantity INTEGER NOT NULL DEFAULT 1, -- Quantity of this exact configuration unitPrice REAL NOT NULL,            -- Calculated price per unit totalPrice REAL NOT NULL,           -- unitPrice * quantity